forkmsrini/forkmsrini.github.io-master/index.md

 </table>
 </div>

-A sub-set of the problem that we work on at MLLabs are: predicting online user purchase patters, advertisement optimisers for E-commerce and building learning systems that make data science automatic.
-At TTC, we tackle problems like forecasting and analysis of energy consumption patters of solar PV users, models for predicting net-metering dynamic prices and  demand side management using high frequency real-time streaming data.
+A sub-set of the problems that we work on at MLLabs are: retail analytics, advertisement optimizers for E-commerce and building learning systems that make data science automatic.
+At TTC, we tackle problems like forecasting and analysis of energy consumption patterns for solar PV users, models for predicting net-metering & dynamic prices, and trading policy recommendations using high-frequency real-time streaming data.

 At both the companies, we exploit the interplay of physical sciences and analytics.

-I work with Robert Bosch Centre for Cyber Physical Systems (RBCCPS), Indian Institute of Science on developing systems for the Smart Campus Initiative specifically on water sensors.
+I work with Robert Bosch Centre for Cyber-Physical Systems (RBCCPS), Indian Institute of Science on developing systems for the Smart Campus Initiative specifically on water sensors.

 <div align="center">
 <table text-align="center">